 Important Psychologist associated with this school are Carl Jung’s analytic psychology; Alfred Adler’s individual psychology; neo-Freudian of Erik Erikson, Erich Fromm, Karen D. Horney, Harry Stack Sullivan.

 It is a systematic approach to do scientific study of behavior of organism.
-It ignore Soul, Mind and other mental processes and focus only on behavior.
+It ignores Soul, Mind and other mental processes and focus only on behavior.

 John B. Watson (1913) formulated this school, based on the study of objective, observable facts rather than subjective, qualitative processes, such as feelings, motives, and consciousness.
 To make psychology a naturalistic science, Watson proposed to limit it to quantitative events, such as stimulus–response relationships, effects of conditioning, physiological processes, and a study of human and animal behavior, all of which can best be investigated through laboratory experiments that yield objective measures under controlled conditions.
 Historically, behaviorists held that mind was not a proper topic for scientific study since mental events are subjective and not independently verifiable.
 With its emphasis on activity as an adaptive function, behaviorism is seen as an outgrowth of functionalism.